-One frequently asked question, though, involves travel itself.
+Another frequently asked question involves travel itself.

 Can’t you just earn miles from actually traveling?

 Seemingly simple, yet earning airline miles from traveling has become harder to do.
 In fact, it’s by far the least lucrative way to earn airline miles.

 That means a cheap economy flight purchased on a third-party travel website will earn fewer miles than a full-price economy ticket bought directly from the airline.
-Naturally, premium seats will earn more than those in economy.
+Premium seats will earn more than those in economy class.

 Nevertheless, if you paid for a flight with money and not miles, you should do your best to earn every last mile possible.
 Travel hacking is all about getting a return on your money.
 You always want to make your money work harder for you.